Marco-Santoni/Marco-Santoni.github.io-src/content/choosing_my_next_job_title.md

 ## What was I doing up to now?

-My background is in computer science, data science and software engineering.
+I have a background in data science and software engineering.
 I started my career in 2013 as "_Data Scientist and Software Developer_" (what we would call today a _Machine Learning Engineer_?) in a small startup.
 I was then defined as an "_Associate_" when working as a data scientist in a consulting firm.
 In the last 3 years, I worked in a manufacturing firm as "_Data Scientist_" first, and as "_Digital Factory Dev Lead_" in the last year.

 ## What am I doing now?